 2005 Private equity fund Mittel S.p.A. and Progressio S.g.r.
 S.p.A make their entrance in Moncler

-2013 Moncler (MONC IM; MONC MI) started trading on the Italian stock exchange
+2013 Moncler (MONC IM; MONC MI) debuts on the Italian stock exchange

-The philosophy and values of the Moncler brand are intrinsically tied to its unique history.
+The philosophy of the Moncler brand is intrinsically tied to its unique history.
 Over the years the brand has been involved in ambitious climbing expeditions and pioneering initiatives.
-Long associated with the world of sport, the mountains, active life and nature in its truest forms, Moncler has constantly and faithfully founded its philosophy and values on simple, solid principles, summed up in the words of its Chairman and Chief Executive Officer, Remo Ruffini
+Long associated with the world of sport, the mountains, active life and nature in its truest forms, Moncler has constantly and faithfully founded its philosophy and values on simple, solid principles, summed up in the words of its Chairman and Chief Executive Officer, Remo Ruffini.

 Moncler has a unique heritage and positioning.
 With over 60 years of history, the brand injects its DNA into innovative, versatile products that withstand the tides of fashion, making them “timeless”.
-Products that draw inspiration from values tied to the love of sport and nature, marked by a renowned elegance and excellence of quality.
-Moncler has a business model which is integrated and focused on quality control with a value chain that directly manages and coordinates the phases with higher added value.
-Promoting responsibility in the supply chain is an integrated part of this process.
+Products that draw inspiration from values tied to the love of sport and nature, renowned for their elegance and excellent quality.
+Moncler has a business model integrated and focused on quality control.
+Its value chain manages and coordinates directly the phases with higher value added.
+Promoting responsibility in the supply chain is part of this process.

-We judge the value of our results also by how we have achieved them.
-In fact, there can be no long-term growth without responsibility and respect.
-Some years ago the company has started to integrate sustainability issues into the business model and business decisions.
+We judge the value of our results also by the way we achieve them.
+There can be no long-term growth without responsibility and respect.
+Some years ago Moncler has taken the decision to integrate sustainability issues into its business model and into its business decisions.